cristianoliveira/funzzy/README.md

  - Commit your changes: `git commit -am 'Add some feature'`
  - Push to the branch: `git push origin my-new-feature`
  - Submit a pull request

+Pull Requests are really welcome!
+Others support also.

 **Pull Request should have unit tests**